-If both RT and CLK modes are needed in an application, configuration shown in Figure 9 can be used.
-Without the external clock, the switching is set by R{RT} (RT mode) and when the clock is present, the CLK mode overrides the RT mode.
+If both RT and CLK modes are needed in an application, configuration shown in Figure 10 can be used.
+The RT mode can be overridden by CLK mode when both R{RT} and clock are present.
 Mode switch occurs when the RT/CLK is pulled above 2.0V for the first time.
-Upon switching to the CLK mode, the RT/CLK pin becomes high impedance and the PLL starts to lock into the external clock frequency.
+Once CLK mode is selected, the PLL is locked to external CLK and the RT/CLK pin shifts to a high-impedance state.
 Going back from CLK mode to RT mode is not recommended because by removing clock, the switching frequency drops to around 100kHz first (waiting for synchronize clock) before recovery to the free running frequency that is set by RT resistor.

-Figure 9.
+Figure 10.
 Using RT and CLK Modes Together